 If the complainant is still unhappy with the way the complaint has been dealt with following stages 1 and 2 then they may progress to stage 3.

-The complainant should write to the Clerk of the Governors as directed by the Headteacher, giving details of the complaint.
+The complainant should write to the Clerk to the Governors giving details of the complaint within 10 working days of receiving the response to Stage 2.